benmoseleygray/connect-frontend-documentation/docs/tickerprofile.md

 # Ticker Profile Overview

-This is how Style Dictionary works under the hood.
+This is assurance the build is correct.

 ![build structure](assets/build-diagram.png)